A Volunteer Experience Unlike Any Other

 Candidates must have the desire and commitment to help a child who has experienced abuse or neglect.
 Candidates must meet eligibility requirements and complete the five steps to becoming a CASA Volunteer.

-There are five steps a candidate must complete to become a CASA Volunteer.
+There are five steps a candidate must complete to become a Court Appointed Special Advocate (CASA) Volunteer.

 You could spend time on some of the following activities in a typical month: